: Allison Smith

 Makers and Innovators

-A farm-fresh feast through community art and history
+A farm-fresh feast through craft beverages and history

 Fresh flowers can be found blooming between April and July along the Mid Willamette region.
 (Photo by Reed Lane Photography)